T0b1asN/Networking-Test-1/README.md

     - Callbacks can be added for the events
   - [ ] GraphicsHandler
     - Have one class/namespace handle all windows, like the currently focused window
-  - [ ] Have class, that all classes that all classes using a window inherit from
+  - [ ] Have class, that all classes using a window inherit from
     -  With that, you can just inherit from that, override the callbacks and the rest is handled by the base class (adding and deleting callbacks in InputHandler)
 - [ ] Image support
 - [ ] Proper Pop-Up support